MiRoboticsLab/cyberdog_locomotion/README_en.md

 $ docker load --input loco_arm64_20220118.tar
 $ docker images
 ```
+or you can make the docker image accordting to the attached [DockerFile](./docker/Dockerfile).
+For more details, please refer to the [instruction document](./docker/dockerfile_instructions_en.md).

 ### Simulation
 Compile on the external PC, and the compiled product is only for simulation usage, **CAN NOT** be deployed on the real robot.
 First, download the code: